Children's Court

 Rural area locations

 If a child protection practitioner is subject to any form of assault at court, including threats and verbal abuse, the department's incident reporting system must be followed, including Disease Injury Near Miss Accident (DINMA) and incident reports.
 (For the Melbourne Children’s Court the DINMA report book is located in the child protection practitioner's room in the Family Division.
-Moorabbin, Broadmeadows and rural area workers should familiarise themselves of the location of the DINMA report book in their own local court).
+Moorabbin, Broadmeadows and rural area workers should familiarise themselves with the location of the DINMA report book in their own local court).

 Court operations